anonymousdouble/KodStand/data/rule/eslint/normal/arrow-body-style.md

 # arrow-body-style
 ## Overview

 Require braces around arrow function bodies

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 Arrow functions have two syntactic forms for their function bodies.
 They may be defined with a block body (denoted by curly braces) `() => { ... }` or with a single expression `() => ...`, whose value is implicitly returned.

 ## Rule Details

 This rule can enforce or disallow the use of braces around arrow function body.

 ## Options

 The rule takes one or two options.
 The first is a string, which can be:

-`"always"` enforces braces around the function body `"as-needed"` enforces no braces where they can be omitted (default) `"never"` enforces no braces around the function body (constrains arrow functions to the role of returning an expression)
+- `"always"` enforces braces around the function body

+- `"as-needed"` enforces no braces where they can be omitted (default)

+- `"never"` enforces no braces around the function body (constrains arrow functions to the role of returning an expression)

 The second one is an object for more fine-grained configuration when the first option is `"as-needed"`.
 Currently, the only available option is `requireReturnForObjectLiteral`, a boolean property.
 It’s `false` by default.
 If set to `true`, it requires braces and an explicit return for object literals.

 ```json
 "arrow-body-style": ["error", "always"]
 ```

 ### always

 Examples of incorrect code for this rule with the `"always"` option: